Repentance Toward God

 The Goodness of God

 “And thinkest thou this, O man, that judgest them which do such things, and doest the same, that thou shalt escape the judgment of God?
 Or despisest thou the riches of his goodness and forbearance and longsuffering; not knowing that the goodness of God leadeth thee to repentance?”
 (Romans 2:3-4).
 Obviously, repentance is of the Holy Spirit.
-But here it says the goodness of God leads us to it.
+But here it says the goodness of God leads us there.

 Do you realize how good God is?
 How good He is to you?
 How much He has given you?
 When we evaluate ourselves and compare ourselves with the goodness of God, we see how evil we are.
 Compare your goodness with God’s, and then you begin to see why we really need to repent toward God and not toward man.